raymondfdavey/be-nc-news-deployed/projectREADME.md

 # NC_NEWS

-An API for serving articles and comments
+An API serving articles and comments

 ## Getting Started